 Fit with Program Mission / Impact on Patients

 These grants are awarded primarily to programs that have progressed beyond the basic science discovery stage, with the exception of potential drugs, which may be at the pre-IND stage.
 Investigators of drugs are strongly advised to have their compounds screened, as appropriate, by the NINDS ASP Program.
 Investigators are expected to have an established record of achievement in the area.
 Full intellectual property (IP) rights (composition of matter) are preferred over method of use IP.
 Clinical programs must have a reasonable protocol and sample size to assure that the results will be meaningful; studies of patients should describe the type of seizure/epilepsy that will be investigated.
 Device programs should present novel concepts for treatment.
-Applicants should not use the $25,000 prize as the proposed budget, but should apply for the amount needed to complete the project or the project phase.
+Applicants should apply for the amount needed to complete the project or the project phase and should not use the tentative $25,000 prize as the proposed budget.
 Detailed budgets are encouraged.

 Confidential information should NOT be sent to the Epilepsy Foundation or provided in any grant application without advance discussion with the Epilepsy Foundation and only with appropriate confidentiality agreements.

-Scientific questions about appropriateness of an application should be directed to Roger J. Porter, MD, firstname.lastname@example.org.
+Scientific questions about appropriateness of an application should be directed to Kim Macher, email@example.com.

 Investigators must submit a